fllin1/aml_mab/README.md

 We have slightly modified the policy_evaluator in the paper.
 We consideer payoffs as a list containing all the payoffs value instead of a single number to be able to plot the cumulative average of our payoffs, we then don't need to add the parameter T as it will be the len of payoffs.
 We have implementend a policy evaluation that takes into account the fact that several arms can maximize the mean, thus we need to choose on arm.
 Two rules are possible and popular : choosing an arm randomly or choosing the arm with the lowest ID.
 There were no big differences between both algorithm, we have thus decided to keep the lowest ID rule.

+## What contains this repository

+* Data : It contains the raw data (.dat files) and the processed dataset (dataset_1000_minimum_reviews.csv).
+* MAB Algorithms : It contains the code about each algorithm and the policy evaluator for each of them.
+It also allows us to keep in memory the list of algorithms rewards.
+* Plots : It contains the datasets and plots (in the Images folder) about all the cumulative evaluations of each algorithm and some describing charts related to the dataset.
+The plots in the Images folder are obtained by running data plot.ipynb and algorithms_plots.ipynb.
+* Processing : It contains the notebook about how we processed our data in order to obtain our working dataset (dataset_1000_minimum_reviews.csv).

+## How to reproduce the code

+* Generate the processed dataset : Go to the Processing folder and open the processing notebook.
+Just follow the instructions in the notebook, all the processing is explained.
+The raw data and the processed dataset (dataset_1000_minimum_reviews.csv) are in the Data folder.
+* Get the list of cumulative evaluations of each algorithm : Run the different simulations notebook in the MAB Algorithms folder.
+The list of cumulative evaluations are stored in the Plots/Data folder.
+* Get all the different plots : Run the data plot.ipynb and algorithms_plots.ipynb in the Plots folder.

 ## How to recreate the plots for the big DataSet (6 millions observations after processing)
 This section concerns the plots for the Epsilon Greedy, MOSS Anytime and EXP3 algorithms.